What is Minimum Viable Product?

 Types of Minimum Viable Products

-Whenever a new product is launched in the public market, its main motive is to solve specific problems for consumers and win profits from the owner’s hard work.
+Whenever a new product is launched in the public market, its main motive is to solve specific consumer problems and win profits from the owner’s hard work.

 An MVP consists of two main types High Fidelity MVP and Low Fidelity MVP.
 These two types are further classified into many different styles.